 The first option is to send a square piece of fabric along with your wedding invitation in the mail.
 When guests return their RSVP card, they'll also mail back the piece of fabric with their well wishes, and you can display the completed quilt on the big day.
 It's a great way to incorporate the quilt into traditional Jewish ceremonies for use in the design of the chuppah.

 The second option is to have guests sign the completed quilt before or after the wedding ceremony.
 Either way, this is one wedding detail that will surely become a treasured family heirloom.
-You could incorporate fabric swatches from your mother, grandmother, and even your mother-in-law's wedding dresses into the quilt.
+For a sentimental wedding touch, you could also incorporate fabric swatches from your mother, grandmother, and even your mother-in-law's wedding dresses into the quilt.

 Photo by: J. Wiley Photography